spcl/CLaMPI/README.md

 CLaMPI is the framework described by Di Girolamo et al. [1] to enable low-overhead caching of RMA get operations.
 It is implemented on top of MPI-3 RMA as a proof-of-concept.

-All published work using the simulator should cite [1].
+All published work using CLaMPI should cite [1].

 [1] Di Girolamo, Salvatore, Flavio Vella, and Torsten Hoefler.
 "Transparent Caching for RMA Systems."
 [PDF](https://spcl.inf.ethz.ch/Publications/.pdf/CLaMPI.pdf)